 Use a configuration file to specify a set of compile options to be run at compile time.
 The configuration file can be passed at compile time, or an environment variable can be set for it to be used for every invocation of the compiler.
-For more information about creating and using a configuration file, see https://developer.arm.com/tools-and-software/server-and-hpc/arm-architecture-tools/arm-allinea-studio/installation/configure.
+For more information about creating and using a configuration file, see the installation instructions.